textileio/go-textile/README.md

 [Textile](https://www.textile.io) provides encrypted, recoverable, schema-based, and cross-application data storage built on [IPFS](https://github.com/ipfs) and [libp2p](https://github.com/libp2p).
 We like to think of it as a decentralized data wallet with built-in protocols for sharing and recovery, or more simply, **an open and programmable iCloud**.

-**Please see the [Wiki](https://github.com/textileio/textile-go/wiki) for more**.
+**Please see the [Wiki](https://github.com/textileio/go-textile/wiki) for more**.

 ## Install

-Download the [latest release](https://github.com/textileio/textile-go/releases/latest) for your OS.
+Download the [latest release](https://github.com/textileio/go-textile/releases/latest) for your OS.

 ## Usage

     ~ $ textile --help
     Usage:
       textile [OPTIONS] <command>

     Help Options:
       -h, --help  Show this help message

     Available commands:
-      add            Add file(s) to a thread
-      address        Show wallet address
+      account        Manage a wallet account
       blocks         View thread blocks
       cafes          Manage cafes
       chat           Start a thread chat
+      commands       List available commands
       comments       Manage thread comments
+      config         Get and set config values
+      contacts       Manage contacts
       daemon         Start the daemon
-      get            Get a thread file by ID ignore         Ignore a thread file
+      files          Manage thread files
       init           Init the node repo and exit invites        Manage thread invites
-      keys           Show file keys
+      ipfs           Access IPFS commands
       likes          Manage thread likes
-      ls             Paginate thread files
+      logs           List and control Textile subsystem logs. ls             Paginate thread content
       messages       Manage thread messages
       migrate        Migrate the node repo and exit notifications  Manage notifications
-      peer           Show peer ID
       ping           Ping another peer
       profile        Manage public profile
       sub            Subscribe to thread updates
-      swarm          Access IPFS swarm commands
       threads        Manage threads
+      tokens         Manage Cafe access tokens
       version        Print version and exit
       wallet         Manage or create an account wallet

 ## Quick-start

-#### Initialize a new wallet.
+#### Initialize a new wallet

     $ textile wallet init

-This will generate a mnemonic phrase for accessing / recovering derived accounts.
+This will generate a mnemonic phrase for accessing/recovering derived accounts.
 You may specify a word count and password as well (run with `--help` for usage).

-#### Initialize a peer with an account.
+#### Initialize a peer with an account

 Next, use an account seed from your wallet to initialize a new peer.
 First time users should just use the first account’s (Account 0) seed, which is printed out by the `wallet init` sub-command.
 The private seed begins with “S”.
 The public address begins with “P”.
 Use the `accounts` sub-command to access deeper derived wallet accounts.

     $ textile init -s <account_seed>

-#### Start the daemon.
+#### Start the daemon

     $ textile daemon